Bangkok Travel Tips for Autistic or Neurodivergent Travellers: How to Prepare for Your Trip

 Noise Levels

 Motorbike engines, honking traffic, busy chatter, and background music all blend into Bangkok’s soundtrack.
-While many with ADHD for example find it energising, other neurotypes can find it exhausting.
+While some with ADHD might find the pace energising, Austisic folk may already be thinking how overhwelming and exhausting that sounds.

-Tip: Your noise-cancelling headphones or earplugs should take the edge off.
-We also break up noisy locations with quieter stops, like parks, smaller temples, memorials, etc.
+Tip: Your noise cancelling headphones, Loops or earplugs should take some of the edge off.
+Our guide can also break up noisy locations with quieter stops, like parks, lesser known temples, memorials, etc.

 Crowds and Personal Space